svaksha/pythonidae/Biology.md

 - [Distributed Evolutionary Algorithms in Python (EA)](http://code.google.com/p/deap/)
 - Genetic Programming → [Evolution of Mona Lisa](http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/).
 Here is the [non-Python LGPL licensed source code](http://code.google.com/p/alsing/downloads/list), which should make an interesting project to port to Python.
    * [Pierre Lindenbaum's implementation of the Genetic Algorithm described by Roger Alsing](http://plindenbaum.blogspot.in/2008/12/random-notes-2008-12.html) above.
+- [gffutils](https://github.com/daler/gffutils) is a Python package for working with and manipulating the GFF and GTF format files typically used for genomic annotations.
+[Documentation](http://pythonhosted.org/gffutils/).
 - [gvl_flavor](https://github.com/afgane/gvl_flavor) :: Genomics Virtual Lab (GVL) flavor for CloudBioLinux.
 - [Harvest](https://github.com/marbl/harvest) is a suite of core-genome alignment and visualization tools for quickly analyzing thousands of intraspecific microbial genomes.
 It includes Parsnp, a fast core-genome multi-aligner, and Gingr, a dynamic visual platform.
 Combined they provide interactive core-genome alignments, variant calls, recombination detection, and phylogenetic trees.
 - [MetaSVMerge](https://github.com/bioinform/metasv) :: An accurate method-aware merging algorithm for structural variations.